-Are you thinking about beginning a degree program in mathematics?
+Are you thinking about beginning a math degree?
 You may be wondering, what is a mathematician, anyway, and what does a mathematician do?
 The typical image many people think of when picturing a mathematician is of a person in a cubicle, frantically making calculations, and sweating.
 But this stereotypical image is far from reality.
 A career in mathematics is much more interesting and varied.
 A mathematician’s job description often includes a wide range of duties, which can vary according to their particular position, though many mathematicians work for businesses, government, engineering, and research fields.
 Their work is highly prized because it enables business decisions to be made with confidence, because they were made based on actual data.

 What Does a Mathematician Do?

 What does a mathematician do for a living?
 There are various career fields open to mathematicians – including astronomy and space exploration, climate study, medicine, national security, robotics, animated films, and business positions.
 Perhaps the idea of becoming a mathematician excites you, so the next natural question becomes, “how do I become a mathematician?”
 The first step is to pursue getting your bachelor’s degree in mathematics.

 What does a mathematician do, many people ask current and prospective mathematicians.
 What is a mathematician, exactly?
 Their work isn’t nearly as visible as that of doctors, firefighters, and journalists.
 Well, one answer that many people will relate to is they make it possible to send secure emails and to buy things securely online.
 Mathematicians were essential during the completion of The Human Genome Project because their efficient algorithms made it so it could be completed in a reasonable amount of time.
 Mathematician job descriptions inevitably include proficiency in the ability to analyze and make conclusions from complex data points and to communicate their findings clearly.